cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

     Data often need to be timestamped to indicate when it has been accessed, created, or modified.
 All objects defined in this document will have, in their final version, a timestamp.

-    * TODO: assign and review, we do not need a service for this but some mechanism so each resource has timestamps

   termsOfService: 'https://github.com/cloudmesh-community/nist/blob/master/LICENSE.txt'
   contact: